discreetlogcontracts/dlcspecs/Transactions.md

 2 <offer_funding_pubkey> <accept_funding_pubkey> 2 OP_CHECKMULTISIG
 ```

-* Where both `pub_key`s are in compressed format.
+* Where both `pubkey`s are in compressed format.

 ## Change Outputs

 The funding transaction's change outputs should pay to the address specified in the relevant offer/accept message.
-A change output's value should equal the total funding amount of that party subtracted by their total collateral as well as their fees for both this transaction as well as their fees for the largest possible Contract Execution Transaction.
+A change output's value should equal the total funding amount of that party subtracted by their total collateral, their fees for this transaction, and their fees for the largest possible closing transaction.
 If this value is below the dust limit of `1000 satoshis`, then that party must include additional funding in order to ensure they have a valid anchor output.

 # Contract Execution Transaction

 Also known as a CET.

 * version: 2
-* locktime: `contract_maturity`
+* locktime: `contract_maturity_bound`
 * txin count: 1
   * `txin[0]` outpoint: `txid` of funding transaction and `output_index` 0
   * `txin[0]` sequence: 0xFFFFFFFE
   * `txin[0]` script bytes: 0
   * `txin[0]` witness: `0 <signature_for_offer_pubkey> <signature_for_accept_pubkey>`

-The output script public keys and `contract_maturity` are negotiated in the offer and accept messages.
+The output script public keys and `contract_maturity_bound` are negotiated in the offer and accept messages.

 There will be one CET for every possible outcome, the output values correspond to such an outcome and are negotiated in the offer message.